About our farm

 In December of 2017 we found our new farm!
 Our animals and family now live on the amazing original R. Bomke Homestead in Pleasant Plains, Illinois, in the most perfect and charming farmhouse.
 This homestead in an 84 acre plot on Bomke Road and was originally built in 1887 by Mr. and Mrs. Robert Bomke.
 We are humbled and grateful that Art and Ann (Bomke) Charland have allowed us to continue the farm's rich history as a working, sustainable farm in Central Illinois.
 Most of our barns and buildings are original and come with a unique story.
 We'd love to share it with you, so be sure to sign up for our farm tours, or rent the farm venue for your next party or field trip!

 In June of 2018 Tara won the Entrepreneur of the Year award from the Springfield Chamber of Commerce and in August of 2018 Joe Moore joined Willow City Farm as Tara's partner!
 With the addition of Joe came the addition of a few horses, another 25 acres, and our baby boy Sullivan joined us in July of 2020.

 I encourage you to sign up for our email list so you can hear about what adventure I'm up to next.

 I am committed to raising a product we are proud to serve our family and yours.
 I am passionate about local foods, the success of local farms, and their families.
 I encourage everyone to #knowyourfarmer and #knowyourfood.

-- Tara Davlin, Owner and Operator of Willow City Farm
+- Tara Davlin Moore, Owner and Operator of Willow City Farm

 "Raising my own animals gives me direct control over my family's food supply.
 By practicing sustainable farming & treating our animals humanely, the end result is always better-tasting, real meat.
-I always say our meat animals have a great life and one bad day, ;-)" - Tara Davlin, Owner
+I always say our meat animals have a great life and one bad day, ;-)" - Tara Davlin Moore, Owner